 How do I get the CustomTypeOne LoopPatches?

-The LoopPatches along with a few other CGM clients are added to a special fork for Loop 3.
-This is discussed on the Loop with Customization page.
+The LoopPatches are included with a few other CGM clients are added to a special fork for Loop 3.
+This is discussed on the Loop with LnL Patches page.

 What if I want to install LoopPatches myself – or add to Loop dev?

-All patch settings have been moved to the iOS settings app.
-Scroll down to Loop and you will see the settings there.
+All patch settings are found in the iOS settings screen (not inside Loop).
+Scroll down in the iOS Settings to Loop and you will see the settings there.

 How do I record values in mmol/L?